 It is said that the entire population of Slovakia is smaller than the city of New York – in fact, it is over 5.6 million and consists mostly of Slovaks.
 At the moment, there are 5 fertility clinics in Slovakia (including the branch of the international network of fertility clinics).
 Almost all of them are located in Bratislava and Košice.

-Egg donation in Slovakia
+Egg Donation in Slovakia

 Egg donation is allowed and strictly anonymous in Slovakia.
 Intended parents cannot ask for the donor’s identity and similarly, donors cannot seek the recipients’ or the baby’s identity.
-According to the Slovak legislation, egg donation treatment cannot proceed without the written consent of all parties involved.
+According to Slovak legislation, egg donation treatment cannot proceed without the written consent of all parties involved.

 Egg donation treatment may be accessed only by heterosexual couples in Slovakia – thus, single women, as well as women in homosexual relationships, are excluded from this possibility.
 Although Slovak legislation does not set an upper age limit for female patients, clinics are legally obliged to have an ethics committee that gives an opinion on many ethical dilemmas related to assisted reproduction.
 In most cases, maximum age accepted for egg donation treatment is 52 years old.

-Egg donors in Slovakia
+Egg Donors in Slovakia

 Donors are matched to the recipients on the basis of phenotypic features.
 Despite the fact that egg donation is anonymous in Slovakia, patients get some basic information on the donors, such as age, race, the colour of eyes and hair, blood type & Rh factor, height and weight.
 They may also learn what education the donor has completed and what skills or interests she has.
 The number of donor’s children is communicated as well.